cyonusg/PersonalRecords/README.md

 - List percentages of a record for a movement
 - Create, update, delete a record for a movement

-Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.
-As [John Gruber] writes on the [Markdown site][df1]

 > This project initial reason is present a proyect for course in a platzi

-This text you see here is *actually- written in Markdown!
-To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.

 ## Installation